Wild Cards Volume 15 - BLACK TRUMP

 Bringing the series full circle, George R.R.
 Martin pays tribute to the first Wild Cards story, Thirty Minutes to Broadway! during the climax, with his staging of Jay Ackroyd's dramatic face-off with the deranged conspirator, Carter Janarvon.
 The blimp, the virus, the maniac with half a face, they're all present and correct - Jay even mimics the Al Jolson quote.

-Bizarrely, Jay also does something by tale's end that is totally out of character, by fulfilling his part of the clearly unenforcable contract he made with Brandon van Renssaeler earlier in the story.
-Okay, It gets a cheap laugh, but to send one of his allies to another planet is pretty unforgivable, especially for someone as moralistic and self-righteous as Ackroyd.
+Bizarrely, Jay also does something by tale's end that is totally out of character: by fulfilling his part of the clearly unenforcable contract he made with Brandon van Renssaeler (who's a Card Shark, by the way) earlier in the story.
+Okay, it gets a cheap laugh, but to send one of his allies to another planet is pretty unforgivable, especially for someone as moralistic and self-righteous as Ackroyd.
 Even more so when it's later revealed (in Death Draws Five) how long it took for that person to get back to earth.
-And by the way, van Renssaeler is a Shark.
-Hello-o?
-What's wrong with this picture?
+It's a real puzzler of a scene, and one really has to wonder what George RR Martin was thinking when he wrote it.

-Other than that, the only fault with the story is that there are simply too many nutcases for one book to contain: Carter Janarvon (totally insane); Gunther Ditmar (perverted torturer); O.K.
+Other than that misstep, though, the only other fault with the story is that there are simply too many nutcases for one book to contain: Carter Janarvon (totally insane); Gunther Ditmar (perverted torturer); O.K.
 Casaday (murderous CIA dickhead); Nur al-Allah (religous fanatic); Leo Barnett (ditto); the Black Dog (psychotic terrorist); Pan Rudo (genocidal nazi).
 And that's not even mentioning Zoe Harris' collapse or the mental state of the other remaining Card Sharks.

 In retrospect, It's fortunate that the writers packed as much into the book as they did, as we would have to wait seven years until the next volume.